Indian army hunts militants in Myanmar in rare cross border strike

 Junior minister for information and broadcasting Rajyavardhan Singh Rathore said the government had taken the bold step to strike at militant camps and he congratulated Prime Minister Narendra Modi for doing so.

-He also told NDTV it was a signal to neighbours that India will not tolerate militant attacks from across its borders.
+He also told NDTV it was a signal to neighbors that India will not tolerate militant attacks from across its borders.

-“It is undoubtedly a message to all nations that harbour any intentions - be it the west or the specific country we went into right now.
-Even if there are groups within countries that harbour terror intentions, we will choose the time and the place of hitting them.”
+“It is undoubtedly a message to all nations that harbor any intentions - be it the west or the specific country we went into right now.
+Even if there are groups within countries that harbor terror intentions, we will choose the time and the place of hitting them.”

 India’s top security concern is Pakistan which it has long blamed for stoking a revolt in Muslim-majority Kashmir as well as giving material support to Pakistan-based militants for attacks in other parts of India, including a bloody 2008 assault in the city of Mumbai.